Artist Alley Application FAQ

 Payments: Payments for Artist Alley tables may be made only via credit/debit card through our Artist Alley registration link.
 We will not take checks or cash at any time.
 Payment must be received within 4 weeks of a registration link being issued to the accepted artist.
 Once the registration link has expired, the pending artist will be notified that their application has been declined and the next applicant on the waitlist will be accepted.
 In the event that you need to cancel your table prior to the event, no refunds will be issued.
 Tables may not be transferred to another artist once an application has been accepted.

 Why the strict rules about upfront payments, transfers, and refunds?
-In 2017, a very large number of artists reserved tables, missed many payment deadlines, were given accommodations and extensions by the Artist Alley volunteer staff, and still dropped their tables at a late date, causing much frustration for our Artist Alley volunteer staff and the waitlisted artists waiting to get into the Alley.
+In previous years, a very large number of artists reserved tables, missed many payment deadlines, were given accommodations and extensions by the Artist Alley volunteer staff, and still dropped their tables at a later date, causing much frustration for our Artist Alley volunteer staff and the waitlisted artists waiting to get into the Alley.
 We ask those who are interested in selling at the Kumoricon Artist Alley make that decision before the payment deadline, to make the process smoother for everyone and allow those who would like to sell the opportunity to do so with enough time to craft product for the event.

 Tips for applications

 We will be checking for violations on the first pass, including, but not limited to:

 - Applications violating the stated rules of the Artist Alley.
 Notable rules that are more commonly pushed/broken include: